michalmonday/supremeDuck/UPDATES.md

+**03/07/2018**
+-added wi-fi Esp8266 module support as an alternative to HC-06 bluetooth module (user can control 2 devices simultaneously, 1 using bluetooth, 1 using wi-fi)

 **28/05/2018**
 -ability to change bluetooth name and pin from user interface (Categories -> Settings)
 -added ctrl+alt+del, right mouse click (RMB) and backspace button (available in "Plain text" and "Execute program" categories)